shiftsystems/shift-mon/docs/Telegraf/Linux.md

 # Linux Install
-Currently on Linux We recomend using our Ansible role, but there is also a shell script availble if you are not able to use ansible.
+Currently on Linux We recommend using our Ansible role, but there is also a shell script available if you are not able to use ansible.
 Currently we support Debian 10 or newer, Ubuntu 18.04 and newer, Fedora, and Redhat based distributions.
-The ansible role will detect if the following systemd services exist and will deploy telegraf configs for the services listed below.
+The Ansible role will detect if the following systemd services exist and will deploy telegraf configs for the services listed below.
+* MySQL
-* mysql
+* Nginx
-* nginx
+* PHP-FPM
-* php-fpm
+* Crowdsec
-* crowdsec
+* Meshcentral
-* meshcentral
+* Adgaurdhome
-* adgaurd home
+* Docker
-* docker
+* Podman
-* syslog (requires ```syslog: true``` in ansible variables)
+* Syslog (requires ```syslog: true``` in ansible variables)
+* Caddy
+* Libvirt

 There is no support for this in the bash script but we take pull requests.
 The configs can be added manually by adding one of the configs in the [telegraf configs folder](../../telegraf-configs/linux) in ```/etc/telegraf/telegraf.d/```